Milledish/asgnmnt2/README.md

 Within this project, we're using Visual Studio Code as the technology for implementing HTML, CSS, SCSS and JavaScript code.

-The proeject is maintained and contributed to by Marianne Mytting, Mille Dishington and Mathias Kvarsvik Kvalvåg.
+The project is maintained and contributed to by Marianne Mytting, Mille Dishington and Mathias Kvarsvik Kvalvåg.